AISquaredInc/aisquared/README.md

 - Added `top_level_kwargs` parameter to the `CustomObject` class
 - Added `DashboardRendering` class
 - Removed 'px' from default values in ImageRendering and ObjectRendering classes
+- Added functionality for creating, updating, and deleting users to `AISquaredPlatformClient`
+- Added functionality for creating, updating, and delting groups to `AISquaredPlatformClient`
+- Fixed bug related to requiring `auto_run` parameter to be string (fix involves casting as string)
+- Altered schemas for different "Chart" Rendering classes to conform to JavaScript standards
+- Streamlined the `ModelConfiguration` class to allow a more functional interface to build `.air` files